uva-math/uva-math-code/_posts/events/2022-05-10-final-exercises.md

 image-alt: Final Exercises ceremony 2019
 ---

-Final Exercises ceremony for Department of Mathematics will be on Saturday, May 21, 2022:

-* **Fair-Weather Location**: Pavilion I, Lower Garden (12:00 - 1:30 p.m.)

-* **Inclement-Weather and Severe-Weather Location**: Warner Hall (previously named Maury Hall), Room 209 (12:00 - 1:30 p.m.)
+Final Exercises ceremony for Department of Mathematics will be on Saturday, May 21, 2022 in Warner Hall (previously named Maury Hall), Room 209 (12:00 - 1:30 p.m.)

+**Update:** due to forecasted heat on Saturday, we are using the inclement weather location.